-The reason is because one of the amino acids that is needed for collagen production is called proline and it is found in large quantities in egg whites.
+The reason is that one of the amino acids needed for collagen production is called proline and it is found in large quantities in egg whites.

 We should all be aiming to get as much fruit as possible into our diets, but different fruits can help with our quest for collagen too, thanks to the quantities of vitamin C contained within them.

-Berries also contain substantial amounts of vitamin C, with strawberries actually providing the most.
-You can also turn to raspberries, blueberries and blackberries for added collagen as well as the skin protecting antioxidants you need.
+Berries also contain substantial amounts of vitamin C, with strawberries actually providing the most with 58.8mg.11

 Mum always told you to eat your greens, and now we know why!